iquety/console/docs/en/08-testing-commands.md

 ## 1. Using special assertions for PHPUnit

 The library includes several features to be used in unit tests with PHPUnit.
-Just extend the `Freep\Console\Tests\ConsoleTestCase` class instead of `PHPUnit\Framework\TestCase`.
+Just extend the `Iquety\Console\Tests\ConsoleTestCase` class instead of `PHPUnit\Framework\TestCase`.

 ## 2. Available assertions